breandan/breandan/research/statement.md

 What if we do not know the query?
 Where do queries come from?
 Context.

 Suppose we have a document `D` and a term `T`, contained in that document.
 What does `T` mean?
-There is often another document which explains `T`.
-Broadly any document which contains `T`, gives us some information about its meaning.
-Sometimes, `T` is polysemous, so not all documents which contain `T` may refer to the same entity.
+There are often other documents which explain `T`.
+Broadly, any document which explains `T` must contain `T`, and any document which contains `T`, tells us some information about its meaning.
+Sometimes, `T` is [polysemous](https://en.wikipedia.org/wiki/Polysemy), so not all documents which contain `T` may refer to the same entity.
 How do we recover all semantic occurrences of `T`?

 Many documents contain links, which contain a term `T`, and reference another document.
 We could attempt to learn the target document directly, but such a mapping would not generalize well to out-of-vocabulary (OOV) tokens or out-of-distribution (OOD) graphs.
 Instead, we synthesize a query to find the document, by attending over the local context.
 Queries are simple programs.